borntofrappe/flutter-beginners-tutorial/README.md

 A variable stores a single piece of data.

-A list allows to keep track of multiple values.
+A list keeps track of multiple values.

 ```dart
 List numbers = [3, 12, 1];
 ```

-Access values by index — starting at 0.
+Access values by index starting at 0.

 ```dart
 print(numbers[1]);